Take this opportunity to learn more about MIDI I/O and Zone Master with these frequently asked questions (FAQ).

 your external device is sounding.

-Can't I simply set the MONTAGE MIDI I/O Mode = Single and use the Zone Master for external?
+Can't I simply set the MONTAGE MIDI I/O Mode = Single/Hybrid and use the Zone Master for external?

 Yes - but not at the same time.
 When Zone Master is enabled in UTILITY and

-Additionally, note that in MIDI I/O mode Multi, the Arps can be set to send their MIDI data Out externally, in I/O mode Single only the keys you physical press are transmitted Out via MIDI.
-The Arpeggiators do not Output their data via MIDI when I/O Mode Single is selected.
+Additionally, note that in MIDI I/O mode Multi, the Arps can be set to send their MIDI data Out externally, in I/O mode Single and Hybrid only the keys you physical press are transmitted Out via MIDI.
+The Arpeggiators do not Output their data via MIDI when either MIDI I/O Mode Single or Hybrid is selected.

 On what MIDI Channel is the MONTAGE when MIDI I/O Mode = Multi?